vippsas/vipps-checkout-shopify/README.md

 ## Description

+This is the official *Vipps/MobilePay Checkout* plugin for Shopify.

-Official Vipps Checkout for Shopify.
-More than 4.3 million Norwegians use Vipps.
-Give them a fast and familiar shopping experience.
+Branded locally as MobilePay in Denmark and Finland, and as Vipps in Norway.
+One platform gathering more than 11 million users and more than 400.000 merchants across the Nordics.
+Give your users an easy, fast and familiar shopping experience.

-This is the official Vipps plugin that provides a direct integration with Shopify.
-Now you can let your customers choose Vipps directly in the checkout.
+Increase your conversion rate by letting your customers pay with a fast, secure and convenient payment method.
+Vipps MobilePay allows users to make quick and easy payments using their mobile phone, without the need for entering credit card details or other sensitive information.

 You can also do important back office tasks such as capture and refund directly from Shopify.
 Easy for your customer and easy for you.

-## Vipps vs Vipps Checkout?
+## Vipps for Shopify vs Vipps/MobilePay Checkout?
 What's the difference?

-For the moment, there are two payment methods offered from Vipps available in Shopify, Vipps (called Vipps 2.0) and Vipps Checkout.
-Vipps Checkout is the latest one.
-Vipps 2.0 will be depreciated and replaced completely by Vipps Checkout in the future, so we suggest installing Vipps Checkout right away.
+For the moment, there are two payment methods offered from Vipps MobilePay available in Shopify:  *Vipps/MobilePay Checkout* (this plugin) and [*Vipps for Shopify*](https://developer.vippsmobilepay.com/docs/plugins-ext/shopify/) (also called *Vipps 2.0 for Shopify*). *Vipps for Shopify* will be depreciated and replaced completely by Vipps Checkout in the future, so we suggest installing Vipps Checkout right away.

-## Vipps Payment
+## Payment

-When you enable this plugin, your customers will be able to choose Vipps as a payment method directly in the checkout.
+When you enable this plugin, your customers will be able to choose Vipps or MobilePay as a payment method directly in the checkout.
 There is no need to go via a third party payment method.
-If your customer chooses Vipps, the customer fills in the contact information and is then asked to enter the phone number in the Vipps dialogue.
-Then the customer confirms the payment in the Vipps app.
-The order is now completed and are now stored in your Shopify store.
+If your customer chooses Vipps, they fill in the contact information and their phone number before confirming to pay in the Vipps app.
+The order is then completed and are stored in your Shopify store.

-**Please note:** Vipps does not have a solution for *Vipps Hurtigkasse* ("Express Checkout") in Shopify.
+**Please note:** Vipps does not have a solution for *Express Checkout* in Shopify.
-This is due to limitations on Shopify's side, and if Shopify makes changes that make *Vipps Hurtigkasse* possible, we will add this functionality.
+This is due to limitations on Shopify's side, and if Shopify makes changes that make *Express Checkout* possible, we will add this functionality.

 ## How to get started